Ellen Neel: Early life

 Ellen May (née Newman) Neel (Potlatch name Kakaso'las) was born on November 14, 1916, in Alert Bay, British Columbia.
 Her parents were both mixed race and she was a member of the Kwakwaka'wakw tribe.
 Neel learned Northwest carving from her maternal grandfather, Yakuglas/Charlie James, a noted totem carver and from her uncle, the famed sculptor Mungo Martin.
 While attending St. Michael's residential school Charlie arduously taught Neel line work, old styles, stories and dedication.
 Her grandfather's education and her hard work led to Neel selling work by the age of 12.

-In 1938 Neel married the well-liked roustabout and metal smith, Ted Neel.
+In 1938, Neel married the well-liked roustabout and metal smith, Ted Neel.
 They moved to Vancouver, and together had seven children.
 Neel was a stay at home mom, but still completed a few carvings for friends.
 Then things changed dramatically after Ted suffered a severe stroke.
 They needed money and Ted no longer could fully support the family.
 They decided Neel's carving would become an official full-time business.
 Ted handled the business side of it while Neel designed, carved, and painted.

 Career breakthroughs

 The family worked together seeking out a subsistence, until Neel completed the Totemland Pole for the Totemland Society (a promotional group for Vancouver) which served as a financial breakthrough.
 As a speaker in 1948 at the Conference on Native Indian Affairs, Neel furthered her career and became an established artist.
 After the conference the Parks Board gave her a studio in Stanley Park where she established Totem Art Studios.

 In 1948, Neel completed the restoration of several historic totems for the University of British Columbia.
 She traditionally dedicated a 16 foot-totem to the university in 1950, completing the foyer of a hotel.
 Soon her sons completed the bulk of carving while she painted production work of six-inch to 18-inch poles for the reliable tourist trade.
 Though the small poles were the family's bread and butter Neel was able to work on large artistically freeing totems such as the pole commissioned in 1953 for a museum in Denmark.

 In 1955, Woodward's Department Store commissioned Neel to create five totem poles for an Edmonton shopping mall.
-These were returned to the coast in the 1980s, and Neel's son, Robert, restored on that would later stand in Stanley Park.
+These were returned to the coast in the 1980s, and Neel's son, Robert, restored one, the Kakasoʼlas pole, that would later stand in Stanley Park.

 In 2017, Neel's work was shown in an individual exhibition at the University of Victoria's Legacy Art Gallery.
 Her work Cedar Mask was exhibited with the Hearts of Our People exhibition of Native women artists at the Minneapolis Institute of Art in 2019.